ryanklee/think-taink/docs/domain_model_and_research_summary.md

 - Implement reward-sharing relational networks to promote emergent behaviors in the multi-agent system within the ReasoningEngine service
 - Design and implement adaptive bipartite event-triggered control strategies for heterogeneous multi-agent systems in the ExperimentRunner service
 - Develop a framework for modeling complex multi-agent systems with emergent collective behaviors within the Experiment aggregate
+- Implement adaptive curriculum learning and novel self-play strategies for balancing individual and collective learning in complex environments
+- Integrate coevolutionary dynamics and LLM-based strategy recommendations for modeling strategic interactions among heterogeneous agents
+- Develop multi-agent deep reinforcement learning methods for adaptive control strategies in dynamic environments like power systems
+- Explore photonic neuromorphic architectures for lifelong learning to maintain performance while acquiring new skills in AI agents
+- Investigate coordination and machine learning techniques in multi-robot systems for balancing individual and collective learning in dynamic scenarios
 - Develop metrics and evaluation methods for measuring long-term learning and adaptation in dynamic, multi-agent scenarios within the Experiment aggregate
 - Create a framework for balancing stability and plasticity in AI agent learning across diverse domains within the Agent entity and ReasoningEngine service
 - Implement adaptive mesh refinement techniques using multi-agent reinforcement learning within the Experiment aggregate for dynamic environment modeling